CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 A "dual-headed quad tree" or TMS style quadtree, where there are two roots side-by-side along the x dimension, would be indicated by "headCount": [2, 1, 1], "subdivision": 2.

 `headCount` enables easy mapping onto other implicit tilings schemes.
 For example, in a `CDB` tiling scheme, each tileset.json boundingVolume would described the bounds of the latitude strip and the tileset.json headCount would describe the resolution of cdb tiles in that strip.
-The layer.json would tell you what heads are actually available.
+The available.json would tell you what heads are actually available.

 #### indexingOrigin
-#### TODO: Replace the two indexing members with a flipY since that's probably the only real case?
 The `indexingOrigin` property specifies the index origin for each dimension (x, y, and z, in that order) as indicated by a three element array containing integers.

 A value of "indexingOrigin": [1,1,1] would indicate that indexing origin is lower-left-back where x indexing proceeds from left to right, y indexing proceeds from bottom to top and z indexing proceeds from back to front.